beepboopblap/Platform-Game-Pygame/README.md

 **UPDATES**

+March 14 11:09am (GMT + 8) - You may now choose a different color for your player sprite!

 March 13 9:44am (GMT + 8) - Added a stopwatch, background music and a game over sound effect

 March 12 5:38pm (GMT + 8) - Added a new level